Try These Hot Tips & Techniques

 "Nothing can teach you better about quality than attempting to produce it."
 Meathead

 Good cooking needs more than good recipes.
 The best chefs have developed tricks and techniques that can make major differences in the outcome.
 Here are some of my favorite tips and tricks that make cooking easier, and the outcome better.
-I am publishing them here with this request: If you improve upon them or have suggestions, pass them back to me.

 Setting up your grill and smoker

 The importance of 2-zone and indirect cooking.
 The most important technique an outdoor cook needs to master is how to control the cooking temperature by using 2-zone and indirect heating.
 You need to control the temperature of your oven because the solids and liquids in the food react differently to different levels of heat.

 Calibrating And Seasoning Your Grill And Smoker.
 The first step to becoming a great outdoor cook is to master your instrument, and the best way to do this is to calibrate it with dry runs.
 No food needed.
 When you are done with these dry runs, you want to know what to do when a recipe calls for cooking at 225°F or 325°F on the indirect side of the 2-zones and 425°F on the direct side.